 Ajman Heritage District

-The most striking feature though are the murals depicting scenes of traditional Emirati life and the history of Ajman.
+The most striking feature though is the gallery of murals depicting scenes of traditional Emirati life and the history of Ajman.

 The district now also has a array of shops selling perfumes, collectors’ items and traditional clothing in Souq al Hosn.